A growing number of countries have now legalised same-sex marriage - below is a list of them.

 2016 – Colombia and Greenland

 In 2016 Colombia’s top court ruled that the country’s constitution guaranteed the right to same-sex marriage.

 Greenland’s parliament unanimously voted to adopt the marriage and adoption legislation of its parent country, Denmark, in 2015.
 The legislation came into effect for 56,000 Greenlanders in 2016.

 In Finland, same-sex marriage has been legal since 1 March 2017.
 A bill for the legalisation was approved by the country's Parliament on 12 December 2014 and signed by the country's President in 2015.

 Malta has allowed same-sex couples to marry since a near-unanimous approval of the bill in July 2017, three years after a law was passed permitting civil partnerships in the predominantly Catholic country.

 German MPs voted to legalise same-sex marriage in a snap poll in June 2017.
-It became law the following October.
+It became law a few months later, in October.

 In 2017, Taiwan’s top court issued an ultimatum to the parliament: legislate same-sex marriage within two years or it will become legal regardless.

-Even before the ruling, President Tsai Ing-wen promised to legislate for same-sex marriage.
+Even before the ruling, President Tsai Ing-wen promised to legislate same-sex marriage.

 In May 2019, Taiwan legalised same-sex unions and became the first country in Asia to do so.